 Unfortunately the warranty only lasts 10 years and chances are it will probably end up breaking down not too long after that warranty runs out.
 Which means you’ll be left holding the bill.

 This technology is still relatively new and until these batteries become more efficient and the payback period shortens, there’s really no need to buy a battery yet.
+With all that being said, many people still want a battery for their own peace of mind.
+If that's you, we've got you covered.
+Be sure to ask if that's something you're interested in.

 Choosing the right hardware for your DIY Solar panel system is key.
 You want to get the most bang for your buck so make sure you’re choosing a system that’s going to work well for your home.